RepoDynamics/PyPackIT/docs/website/source/manual/control/structure/index.md

 You can hover over the file names to see their descriptions, and click on them to open the corresponding file in your repository (needs [logging in](#help-website-login) to our website).
-Note that only the most essential configurations are provided in the default configuration files.
+Note that many control center [options](#manual-cc-options) have default values that are automatically applied at runtime, when not explicitly set in the configuration files.
-For a full reference of all available [options](#manual-cc-options) you can set, see the [API reference](#api).
+For a full reference of all available options, see the [API reference](#api).

 <pre>